Cyberpanel

 Look for repeated hits from the same IP or unusual traffic patterns.

-4. Fixing High Bandwidth and Resource Usage in CyberPanel
+4. How to Fix High Bandwidth & High Resource Usage in CyberPanel

 Once you’ve identified the source, apply these proven fixes.